vuamitom/bellasnotes/_posts/2019-07-30-run-babel-bundler-odoo.markdown

         return out.decode('utf8')
 ```

 After the above steps, you can use jsx with your Odoo asset bundle.
 The complete code example can be found [here](https://github.com/beolla/samples/tree/master/todo).
+Having a Babel bundler ready, we can move on to create a React based Odoo module, which is detailed in [this post](/create-react-ui-odoo/).